vasavi168/docs/v2/rcs/send-message.md

 				{
 					"type": "text",
 					"payload": {
-						"text": "Click Here For No",
+						"title": "Click Here For No",
 						"id": "unique-id",
 						"content": "No"
 					}